laundry-design/food-scanner/README.md

 <img src="https://github.com/user-attachments/assets/f7d24ef1-a33c-4377-9c6b-26807f893bbe" alt="app screenshot" height="400">

 This is a React Native application that allows users to take a photo of their food and get nutritional information using Google's Generative AI Gemini.
+Do not overestimate the AI accuracy, I plan to use it only for meals where it's impossible to get nutritional information by myself.
+Weighting your food will always be more accurate.

 ## Features